 “The course is in fantastic shape,” he added.
 “The skill levels of the players is unbelievable.”

 Greer said he’s been working for years to get the Junior Amateur Championship to Cranberry Valley, the site of the MIAA Division III Fall Championships this past year.

 “The goal was to support junior golf statewide,” Greer said.
 “I wanted to see Cape kids compete for a state championship.
 We hope to continue doing this in the future.”

 Another Format Change: When Mass Golf hosted the 100th Junior Amateur Championship in 2018, match play was reintroduced to recognize the Championship’s original format prior to World War I. Before then, the Championship consisted of 54 holes of stroke play with the low score winning.

 During the past two years, the competitors have played 36 holes of stroke play, with the top 16 progressing to the match-play bracket.
 Due to COVID-19 safety protocols, not all 168 competitors are allowed on the course at once, so stroke play was reduced to 18 holes, with half playing today and the other half tomorrow.
 The top eight players from each day advance to match play.
 Qualifying was also canceled, but anybody any player registered to compete in a sectional qualifier was allowed entry, in addition to exempt players.

-Tuesday Lookahead: The second stroke play qualifier will see seven players who made match play last year compete.
+Tuesday Lookahead: The second stroke play qualifier will see seven players who made match play last year competing.
 Conner Willett (Charles River CC), a semifinalist last year, will play along with Joey Lenane (KOHR Golf), who is coming off a third-place finish at the Ouimet Memorial Tournament.
-James Robbins (Renaissance), Matt Epstein (Hopkinton), (Cohasset GC) and Cooper Griffin (Woodland GC) will also play Tuesday.
+James Robbins (Renaissance), Matt Epstein (Hopkinton), Matthew Weber (Cohasset GC) and Cooper Griffin (Woodland GC) will also play Tuesday.